moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/discover_dp/index.md

 ## Discovering Data Products on Data Product Hub

-You can discover data products by domain, use case or custom criteria.
+You can discover Data Products by domain, use case or custom criteria.

 Follow the below steps to discover the Data Product of interest.